Scoring and Re-examination

 There is a modified CPA exam fee schedule for re-examination candidates.
 To see the current fees, go to NASBA's exam fees page and look under the "Fees" header.

-The National Association of State Boards of Accountancy will release scores to boards of accountancy based upon the target score release dates listed in the tables below.
-Some boards may require at least one day beyond the published target release date in the table to process and release scores.
+The National Association of State Boards of Accountancy releases scores based upon the target score release dates listed in the tables below.
+Note: Some boards of accountancy may require at least one day beyond the published target release date in the table to process and release scores.

 |If you take your exam and the AICPA receives the data files by 11:59 p.m. on: